Frosted Black Bottom Cupcakes

 The delectable filling is just a mixture of cream cheese, sugar plus an egg.
 Adding a few mini chocolate chips helped play off the cocoa in the cupcakes.
 And who isn’t in favor of more chocolate!???

 I’d never added frosting to my black bottom cupcakes before, but this was a game-changer.
-Whether cream cheese or chocolate buttercream, these gems will now always be served with frosting at our house.
+Whether cream cheese or chocolate buttercream, this chocolate cupcake recipe will always be served with frosting at our house from now on.
 But, if you’re so inclined, they’re pretty darn tasty without icing, too.
 The additional layer of decadence made for an exquisite dessert!

 - Before you start, get out your butter, cream cheese, and egg so they can come to room temperature.
 Then proceed with the recipe.